Crowsley Park: Overview

-Since the Second World War, Crowsley Park has been the site of a signals-receiving station used by BBC Monitoring, based until May 2018 at Caversham Park, three miles to the south.
+Since the Second World War, Crowsley Park has been the site of a signals-receiving station used by BBC Monitoring, based until May 2018 at Caversham Park, 3 mi to the south.
 The Crowsley receiving facility is now an outstation of BBC Monitoring's new HQ at London's Broadcasting House.

 Crowsley Park House, an 18th-century mansion house, sits in its own grounds within the estate and is now a private residence.
 Smaller houses on the estate — South Lodge (at the main entrance to the park), North Lodge, Keeper's Cottage and Crowsley Park Lodge — are also privately occupied.
 The main house is Grade II listed on the National Heritage List for England.

 In addition to the house, the stable and coach house and the grotto in the grounds of the house are also Grade II listed.

 Woodland on the eastern and northern sides of the park, known as Crowsley Park Woods, is leased to the Forestry Commission.

 The remainder of the estate consists of wooded parkland used as cattle and horse pasture.
 Three (formerly four) very large (11-metre diameter) satellite dishes used by the BBC are on the north side of the estate.
 Until 2014, there were also many traditional radio aerials (antennas) spread across the park.

 The BBC leases the estate to private tenants, operating its receiving station from a modern building erected for the purpose near the centre of the park.

 Crowsley Park's history includes an association with Sir Arthur Conan Doyle, author of the Sherlock Holmes detective stories.